shakacode/bootstrap-loader/README.md

 entry: [ 'bootstrap-loader', './app' ]
 ```

 Config is optional.
 It can be placed in root dir with name `.bootstraprc`.
 You can write it in `YAML` or `JSON` formats.
 Take a look at the default config files for [Bootstrap 3](.bootstraprc-3-default) and [Bootstrap 4](.bootstraprc-4-default).
 Note, we recommend using a configuration or else you might pick up unwanted upgrades, such as when we make Bootstrap 4 the default.

-Config is optional.
-It can be placed in root dir with name `.bootstraprc`.
-You can write it in `YAML` or `JSON` formats.
-Take a look at the default config files for [Bootstrap 3](.bootstraprc-3-default) and [Bootstrap 4](.bootstraprc-4-default).
-Note, we recommend using a configuration or else you might pick up unwanted upgrades, such as when we make Bootstrap 4 the default.
 Config options don't fall back on the defaults once a config file is present.
 Be sure not to delete config options.
 To start with a custom config, copy over a default config file as a starting point.

 ```yaml